Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 Recent data suggests both models produce comparable clinical outcomes when patients remain adherent to treatment.
 A 2024 comparative effectiveness study found no significant differences in weight loss, side effect rates, or treatment satisfaction between patients using telehealth cash pay services versus traditional insurance-based care (Rodriguez et al., Digital Health, 2024).

-The patient experience differs dramatically between cash pay and insurance pathways, with speed and convenience strongly favoring cash pay options while insurance-based care may offer more comprehensive medical integration.
+The patient experience differs dramatically between cash pay and insurance pathways, with speed and convenience strongly favoring cash pay options while insurance-based care may offer more thorough medical integration.

 Cash Pay Experience Timeline: